imhotep/InstaSnap/README.md

       @end

       ```
-  2. Your `MyHybridCameraPlugin.m` should look like this
+  2. Your `MyCustomCameraPlugin.m` should look like this

       ```Objective-C
       #import "MyCustomCameraPlugin.h"